stephenh/stephenh.github.com/_posts/2018-03-16-are-classes-and-prototypes-that-different.markdown

 ---
 layout: post
-title: Musings on Classes vs. Prototypes
+title: Are Classes and Prototypes that Different?
 ---

 {{page.title}}